bacalhau-project/bacalhau/docs/examples/data-ingestion/s3-to-ipfs/index.md

     https://noaa-goes16.s3.amazonaws.com/ABI-L1b-RadC/2000/001/12/OR_ABI-L1b-RadC-M3C01_G16_s20000011200000_e20000011200000_c20171061215161.nc

-## Copying the data from s3 to IPFS
+## Copying the data from S3 to IPFS

-In this section we will just copy the first ten links that we got as a output from the previous job and save them to IPFS using bacalhau just to save time but you can select all the links
+In this section, we will just copy the first ten links that we got as a output from the previous job and save them to IPFS using Bacalhau just to save time.However,you can select all the links if that is what you are going for.

-selecting the first ten links
+Selecting the first ten links

 ```bash
 head -10 results/combined_results/stdout > links.txt
 ```

-selecting all the links
+Selecting all the links

 ```
 cat results/combined_results/stdout > links.txt